AideenM12/Childs-Play-English-MS2/TESTING.md

 <img src="documentation/doc-images/user4.jpg" width="150" height="350">

 - The quiz topics are presented directly below the hero image and visible on all screen sizes so that the user can navigate based on their own curiousity and the nav-heading and h1 tag are both interactively linked to the home-page so that users can find themselves back at the home-page easily to explore the other quizzes.
+Testing was done to ensure each button functions as expected and brings users to the chosen quiz topic.